rowanmanning/rowanmanning.com/_posts/2013-01-10-node-cluster-and-express.md

 #> Shortest transaction:        0.54
 ```

-I think you'll agree that that's a worthwhile performance increase for only a few lines of code ;)
+I think you'll agree that that's a worthwhile performance increase for only a few lines of code :wink:

 Bonus Code: Coping With Death